-Cleveland Plan Strategic Imperative Goals By June 30, 2016 Year Two Objectives By June 30, 2014 Key Metrics Outputs and Outcomes To Measure Goals/Objectives Key Initiatives July 1, 2013 - June 30, 2014 Anticipated Completion Date III-D. Develop a talent recruitment strategy and build capacity to select, retain and support highly effective staff.
-Rationale: Teacher quality - experience, qualifications, effectiveness (teachers who consistently improve academic achievement) - is the school factor that makes the most impact on student achievement.
-High-quality principal leadership is second only to classroom instruction among the school-related The district has successfully shifted its human resource focus from compliance to talent recruitment, development and retention, as measured on the Center for Reinventing Public Education's Portfolio Schools Snapshot.
+Cleveland Plan Strategic Imperative Goals By June 30, 2016 Year Two Objectives By June 30, 2014 Key Metrics Outputs and Outcomes To Measure Goals/Objectives Key Initiatives July 1, 2013 - June 30, 2014 Anticipated Completion Date strategy and build capacity to select, retain and support highly effective staff. to t rete Rationale: Teacher quality - experience, Rein human resource focus from compliance to talent recruitment, development and retention, as measured on the Center for Reinventing Public Education's Portfolio Schools Snapshot.
 A plan for redesigning the Human Resource Department is adopted and underway.
 A cohort of aspiring principals have been selected for a principal pipeline program to begin in 2014-15.
 New professional development program developed and evaluated as significantly improved by principals and teachers.
 (III-D-1) Implement new human capital management system, policy and procedures.
-Apr-14 factors that influence student achievement. compensation system is in place for Performance and growth based compensation systems adopted by the Board of Education.
+Apr-14 A performance and growth based compensation system is in place for teachers, principals, and district administrators.
+Performance and growth based compensation systems adopted by the Board of Education.
 (III-D-2) Finalize and implement the new teacher and principal compensation system.
 Jan-14 High quality teachers and principals have been hired for the 2014-15 school year.
 Haberman screening scores (III-D-3) Develop and begin implementing an aggressive teacher and principal recruitment program.
 Apr-14 A cohort of aspiring principals has been selected for a principal pipeline program to begin in 2014-15.
 Cohort identified.
 (III-D-4) Develop a principal pipeline program.
-Apr-14 development opportunities support and professi implement a customized support and professional development program for Apr-14 teacher/administrator evaluation data and are connected to compensation system.
-An array of professional development opportunities directly related to high need areas identified in teacher evaluation data are in place.
+Apr-14 Professional development opportunities for teachers and administrators are aligned to needs based upon teacher/administrator evaluation data and are connected to compensation system An array of professional development opportunities directly related to high need areas identified in principal evaluation data are in place.
+(III-D-5) Design and implement a customized support and professional development program for principals.
+Apr-14 An array of professional development opportunities directly related to high need areas identified in teacher evaluation data are in place.
 (III-D-6) Design and implement a customized support and professional development program for teachers.
 Apr-14

 Cleveland Plan Strategic Imperative Goals By June 30, 2016 Year Two Objectives By June 30, 2014 Key Metrics Outputs and Outcomes To Measure Goals/Objectives Key Initiatives July 1, 2013 - June 30, 2014 Anticipated Completion Date III-E. Deploy and employ academic technology.
-Rationale: The use of academic technology is exponentially growing as a way of enhancing curriculum, extending quality instruction, providing immediate Modern Modern uses of technology are Academic technology plan, including assessment of current capacity, expansion (III-E-1) Complete assessment of current capacity and usage of academic technology (i.e. hardware, software, staff knowledge and skills, etc.).
-Jan-14 feedback, engaging and empowering students and redesigning schools and classrooms.
-CMSD needs to better understand and take advantage of these promising practices. embedded into all aspects of curriculum, instruction, and assessment. land implementation is underway. strategies, and recommendations for blended learning models, adopted by Board of Education.
+Rationale: The use of academic technology is exponentially growing as a way of enhancing curriculum, extending quality instruction, providing immediate chnology. tionale: The use of academic chnology is exponentially growing as a ay of enhancing curriculum, extending Academic technology plan, (III-E-1) Complete assessment of current capacity and usage of academic technology (i.e. hardware, software, staff knowledge and skills, etc.).
+Jan-14 teedback, engaging and empowering - Tembedded into all aspects of curriculum, I and implementation is underway. blended learning models, adopted by Board of Education.
 (III-E-2) Develop plan to expand use of computer aided and web-based curriculum, instruction and assessment.
 Apr-14 (III-E-3) Explore development of blended learning school models.
 Jun-14